 Weddings, baptisms and funerals

 Inevitably these services have been radically affected by the current Covid-19 outbreak.
 Weddings, baptisms and funerals mark important transition moments in people’s lives, and as such are public and open occasions.
 Culturally we gather as family, friends and community to support people in these times of joy and sadness.
 Things are different for now:

 In accordance with Government instructions there will be no Church weddings at the moment unless there are exceptional circumstances

 In accordance with Government instructions there will be no Church Baptisms at the moment.

-Funerals can take place for uptown 30 people only and only immediate family should attend and those aged over 70 or those with underlying health conditions are strongly advised not to attend.
+Funerals can take place for upto 30 people only and only immediate family should attend and those aged over 70 or those with underlying health conditions are strongly advised not to attend.

 Everyone attending a graveside service must adhere to Government guidance on social distancing.
 Please follow the directions of the officiant if you are attending a service.

 While naturally those present may wish to shake hands or hug, all present should refrain from doing so in light of guidance on physical distancing.